Trump asks 9 colleges to commit to his political agenda and get favorable access to federal money

 "It's not worth the compromises that they would have to make," he said.
 "This is a Faustian bargain."

-The compact also drew criticism from free speech groups and from Larry Summers, a former treasury secretary and Harvard president.
-Summers said he believes elite universities have lost their way, but he said the compact is like trying to “fix a watch with a hammer — ill-conceived and counterproductive.”
+The compact also drew criticism from free speech groups, faculty associations and from Larry Summers, a former Treasury secretary and Harvard president.
+Summers said he believes elite universities have lost their way, but he said the compact is like trying to "fix a watch with a hammer — ill conceived and counterproductive."

 "The backlash against its crudity will likely set back necessary reform efforts," Summers said.